Top U.S. admiral puts cyber security on the Navy's radar

 "In the cyber domain, a lot of people - civilian hackers, anybody - can get into this," Greenert said.

-The Pentagon, in its annual report to Congress on China, cited "state-sponsored industrial and technical espionage" to benefit Chinese defense industries, military planners and government leaders.
+The Pentagon, in its annual report to Congress on China, cited "state-sponsored industrial and technical espionage" to benefit Chinese defence industries, military planners and government leaders.

 Beijing dismissed the report as groundless.
 The People's Daily, regarded as a mouthpiece of the Chinese Communist Party, said later that "the United States is the real 'hacking empire' and has an extensive espionage network".